fehguy/swambda/examples/simple.md

 * [src/main.js](src/main.js).
 This has the initialization and routing logic.
 * [src/controllers/Pets.js](src/controllers/Pets.js).
 Business logic lives here.
-* [netlify.toml].
+* [netlify.toml](netlify.toml).
 A netlify configuration file that specifies the functions output
-* [webpack.config.js].
+* [webpack.conf.js](webpack.conf.js).
 A simple webpack configuration file.

 To run, copy this folder to a new location.
 In the root of that folder, install